maciekt07/random-color/README.md

 }
 });
  ```
-Daily notifications about today lucky color (with onclick)

 ## 📱 Progressive Web App (PWA)
 You can install this web app on your device like a normall app